telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 * PreWrap

-__Exporting Visual Settings__
-Using the ExportToHTML class allows you to export the visual settings (themes) to the HTML file.
-ExportToHTML also provides a visual
-      representation of the alternating row color.
+__Exporting Visual Settings__ Using the ExportToHTML class allows you to export the visual settings (themes) to the HTML file.
+ExportToHTML also provides a visual representation of the alternating row color.
 This feature works only if __EnableAlternatingRow__ property is set to *true*.
 Note that it does not transfer the alternating row settings that come from control theme.
 RadGridView will also export the conditional formatting to the HTML file.
 The row height is exported with the default DPI transformation (60pixels = 72points).
 You can enable exporting visual settings through the __ExportVisualSettings__ property.
-      By default the value of this property is *false*.#_[C#]  Setting ExportVisualSettings_
+By default the value of this property is *false*.

+####  Setting ExportVisualSettings

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=settingExportVisualSettings}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=settingExportVisualSettings}}